sakisandrac/rancid-tomatillos-paired/README.md

 # Rancid Tomatillos
 This application allows users to view a list movies, and get details about each individual movie.
 Users can also search through movies to by title.
+Visit us <a href="https://rancid-tomatillos-paired-ashy.vercel.app/">here</a>!

 ## Technologies Used
 React, React router v6, create-react-app, CSS, HTML, JavaScript, Cypress